mfong4151/Maxwell-Fong-Mastermind/README.md

 # Maxwell Fong Mastermind

 This project is my submission for the Mastermind take home challenge for LinkedIn REACH's Backend Apprenticeship candidacy.
-Assume that mastermind was an n-player, real-time game, what would that look like?
+Assume that mastermind was an n-player, real-time game.
+What would that look like?
 This project takes that question as a point of departure and uses it to animate the main features.

 My mastermind submission includes both a backend and complementing frontend for demonstration.
 The frontend was made particularly to scale backend features, and for presentation purposes in general.
 As this is a Backend Apprenticeship, the focus here is on the Express backend and how I crafted the main features.
 Below I’ve detailed some of the main features, and challenges I encountered during the development process.